 If any of the solar panels are partially covered, then it will affect the power-generating ability of the entire solar panel system.
 To counter this, you will need to connect each solar panel to its own solar controller which will be very costly.
 To ensure that the solar panel continues to generate energy as it should, make sure you eliminate shading at all costs.

 Wiring Solar Panels In Parallel

 Wiring of solar panels in parallel involves a little bit more work compared to connecting in series.
 This process does not involve connecting solar panels with each other instead; the solar panels will be connected to a general wire.
 Ideally, there’s a single wire that connects all the positive terminals together and another that connects all the negative terminals together.

 When panels are connected in parallel, the total voltage in the circuit does not change.
 Also, the voltage in each of the solar panels remains constant while the amp of the overall circuit is the addition of all the amp ratings of each solar panel.
 In simple terms, the voltage remains the same but the amp rating continues to increase.

 The benefits of wiring solar panels in parallel are much and we will be writing about some of them below.

 Serves As Backup For Each Other

-One of the biggest advantages of connecting solar panels in parallel is that the panels serve as back up for each other.
+One of the biggest advantages of connecting solar panels in parallel is that the panels serve as backup for each other.
 There are times when a solar panel can just develop faults and just stop working.
-When this happens, the remaining solar systems will continue to work in its place hereby ensuring that there is no loss of energy supply.
+When this happens, the remaining solar systems will continue to work in their place thereby ensuring that there is no loss of energy supply.
 So, with parallel solar panel wiring, you can rest assured that you will always have an uninterrupted supply of power.